-- Every hospital shall observe the following standards with respect to each patient who is admitted to its facility as enumerated in section 23-17-19.1, "Rights of Patients" and section 40.1-5-5, "Admission of Patients Generally--Rights of Patients" of the General Laws of Rhode Island, as amended. - 15.1.1 The hospital shall inform the patient of the right to include a written durable power of attorney and/or living will into his/her medical record. - 15.2 A copy of the Rights of Patients shall be given to each patient or his/her representative upon admission and shall be posted in a conspicuous place on the premises.
+- Every hospital shall observe the following standards with respect to each patient who is admitted to its facility as enumerated in RIGL § 23-17-19.1, "Rights of Patients" and § 40.1-5-5, "Admission of Patients Generally--Rights of Patients". - 15.1.1 The hospital shall inform the patient of the right to include a written durable power of attorney and/or living will into his/her medical record. - 15.2 A copy of the Rights of Patients shall be given to each patient or his/her representative upon admission and shall be posted in a conspicuous place on the premises.